zslayton/mai/README.md

 # mai
-A thin I/O layer built on top of [`mio`](https://github.com/carllerche/mio) that manages buffers and streams so you can focus on sending and receiving your protocol's frames.
-If you're writing a client or server for on top of TCP, this is the library for you.
+A higher-level event loop built on top of [`mio`](https://github.com/carllerche/mio). `mai` manages buffers and streams so you can focus on sending and receiving your protocol's frames.

 ## Status
-Largely functional but currently pre-alpha.
+Largely functional.
+APIs subject to change.

 ## Getting Started